billhartcivica/gitlab/README.md

-# Gitlab Kubernetes Deployment using NFS exports as Persistent Storage.
+# Gitlab Kubernetes Deployment using NFS exports as Persistent Storage and LDAP Authentication.

 ### Configuration